ytakefuji/sshanalysis/README.md

 In Debian and Ubuntu, /var/log/auth.log is a log file of attacks.

 # auth.log analysis
-With /var/log/auth.log read permission, any user can analyze IPs attacking against a ssh server.
+With /var/log/auth.log "read permission", any user can analyze IPs attacking against a ssh server.

-The following graphs show the number of attacks and top 10 IPs.
+The following graphs show the number of recorded attacks and top 10 IPs.
-The larger circle, the more number of attacks.
+The larger circle, the more number of attacks against a ssh server.
-Although, country names were embedded on each graph.
-No one knows whether IPs are true, spoofed, or springboarded.
+Although, country names were embedded on each graph, no one knows whether captured IPs are true, spoofed, or springboarded.

-sshanalysis can generate all IPs with the number of recorded attacks. sshanalysis can generate top 10 IPs associated with locations (country names).
+sshanalysis can generate all IPs with the number of recorded attacks. sshanalysis can generate top 10 IPs information associated with locations (country names).

 <img src='https://github.com/ytakefuji/sshanalysis/raw/main/neuro.png' width=640 height=480>
 <img src='https://github.com/ytakefuji/sshanalysis/raw/main/gpu1.png' width=640 height=480>